Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ldap_auth_advanced.md

 Optional:

 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request will fail with an authentication failure `4xx`.
 Note that this value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
+Default: ""
 - `attribute` (String) Attribute to be used to search the user; e.g., "cn".
 - `base_dn` (String) Base DN as the starting point for the search; e.g., 'dc=example,dc=com'.
 - `bind_dn` (String) The DN to bind to.
 Used to perform LDAP search of user.
 This `bind_dn` should have permissions to search for the user being authenticated.
 - `cache_ttl` (Number) Cache expiry time in seconds.
+Default: 60
 - `consumer_by` (List of String) Whether to authenticate consumers based on `username`, `custom_id`, or both.
 - `consumer_optional` (Boolean) Whether consumer mapping is optional.
 If `consumer_optional=true`, the plugin will not attempt to associate a consumer with the LDAP authenticated user.
+Default: false
 - `group_base_dn` (String) Sets a distinguished name (DN) for the entry where LDAP searches for groups begin.
 This field is case-insensitive.',dc=com'.
 - `group_member_attribute` (String) Sets the attribute holding the members of the LDAP group.
 This field is case-sensitive.
+Default: "memberOf"
 - `group_name_attribute` (String) Sets the attribute holding the name of a group, typically called `name` (in Active Directory) or `cn` (in OpenLDAP).
 This field is case-insensitive.
 - `groups_required` (List of String) The groups required to be present in the LDAP search result for successful authorization.
 This config parameter works in both **AND** / **OR** cases. - When `["group1 group2"]` are in the same array indices, both `group1` AND `group2` need to be present in the LDAP search result. - When `["group1", "group2"]` are in different array indices, either `group1` OR `group2` need to be present in the LDAP search result.
 - `header_type` (String) An optional string to use as part of the Authorization header.
 By default, a valid Authorization header looks like this: `Authorization: ldap base64(username:password)`.
 If `header_type` is set to "basic", then the Authorization header would be `Authorization: basic base64(username:password)`.
 Note that `header_type` can take any string, not just `'ldap'` and `'basic'`.
+Default: "ldap"
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.
+Default: false
 - `keepalive` (Number) An optional value in milliseconds that defines how long an idle connection to LDAP server will live before being closed.
+Default: 60000
 - `ldap_host` (String) Host on which the LDAP server is running.
 - `ldap_password` (String) The password to the LDAP server.
 - `ldap_port` (Number) TCP port where the LDAP server is listening.
 389 is the default port for non-SSL LDAP and AD.
 636 is the port required for SSL LDAP and AD.
 If `ldaps` is configured, you must use port 636.
+Default: 389
 - `ldaps` (Boolean) Set it to `true` to use `ldaps`, a secure protocol (that can be configured to TLS) to connect to the LDAP server.
 When `ldaps` is configured, you must use port 636.
 If the `ldap` setting is enabled, ensure the `start_tls` setting is disabled.
+Default: false
 - `log_search_results` (Boolean) Displays all the LDAP search results received from the LDAP server for debugging purposes.
 Not recommended to be enabled in a production environment.
+Default: false
 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
 - `start_tls` (Boolean) Set it to `true` to issue StartTLS (Transport Layer Security) extended operation over `ldap` connection.
 If the `start_tls` setting is enabled, ensure the `ldaps` setting is disabled.
+Default: false
 - `timeout` (Number) An optional timeout in milliseconds when waiting for connection with LDAP server.
+Default: 10000
 - `verify_ldap_host` (Boolean) Set to `true` to authenticate LDAP server.
 The server certificate will be verified according to the CA certificates specified by the `lua_ssl_trusted_certificate` directive.
+Default: false

 <a id="nestedatt--ordering"></a>